ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

   or [Raw RQL](../../client-api/session/querying/how-to-query#session.advanced.rawquery),
   while the dataset is still held by the server.

-* The **entire retrieved dataset** is scanned and filtered, **without requiring or creating an index**.
-  This makes this type of filtering ideal for one-time explorations, when you want to avoid the creation of an index that would then have to be maintained by the cluster.
+* The **entire retrieved dataset** is scanned and filtered **without requiring or creating an index**, providing a way to conduct one-time explorations without creating an index that would have to be maintained by the cluster.

-* Apply an exploration query using -
-   * `Query.Filter`
-   * `DocumentQuery.Filter`
-   * RQL's `filter` keyword

 * You can filter the datasets retrieved by both **Index queries** and **Collection queries**.